vic/flake-file/README.md

 ```

 > [!IMPORTANT]
 > Use `github:vic/flake-parts-builder/write-meta` until [flake-parts-builder#60](https://github.com/tsandrini/flake-parts-builder/pull/60) gets merged.
-This branch will also writes each parts meta.nix file, so it can be used by flake-file to manage your flake.nix.
+This branch will also write each parts meta.nix file, so it can be used by flake-file to manage your flake.nix.

 > [!WARNING]
 > Only use `flake-parts-builder add` subcommand, since `init` will _overwrite_ the flake.nix file that is already being managed by flake-file.